Mark

 Why Book Mark Rolston

-He offers a direct connection to the 'Colonial Marine' fandom during the 40th anniversary of Aliens, a major draw for sci-fi and horror audiences.
+Mark Rolston offers a direct connection to the 'Colonial Marine' fandom during the 40th anniversary of Aliens, a major draw for sci-fi and horror audiences.
 Fans of The Shawshank Redemption and the Saw franchise recognize him as a top-tier cinematic villain who delivers high-quality interaction.
-His current presence in the Batman: Arkham and Spider-Man gaming series ensures he appeals to younger attendees and the active gaming community.
+His confirmed appearance at the 'Aliens' 40th anniversary panel for San Diego Comic-Con 2026 and Pop Culture Con makes him a timely booking.

 Genres